Qwe1rty/NodeDial/README.md

 ## Raft Cluster Operations

 The first thing to note is that the nodes the administration module considers to be a part of the cluster is not necessarily what Raft considers to be a part of the cluster.
-There are basically two independent membership protocols within the program.
+There are basically two somewhat independent membership protocols within the program: SWIM is for failure/health checking and partition tolerant broadcasting, while Raft is for data consistency and replication.

 Raft needs to ensure that there is consensus on what the cluster actually is - so while it gets notified about joining nodes by the administration module's gossip, it will apply backpressure to ensure that each joining node is applied one at a time.

 When the leader is delivered a gossip join message, it will attempt to replicate the join command to the existing nodes in the Raft cluster to get majority agreement on the new server.
 Once a majority agrees, the leader